Three Summers: Production

 The film was written and directed by Ben Elton, and edited by Peter Pritchard.

-Three Summers was filmed in the Peel region of Perth, Western Australia, in 2016.
-It is set at a fictional summer music festival called "Westival" (based on the real-life Fairbridge Festival).
+Three Summers was filmed in the Peel region south of Perth, Western Australia, in 2016.
+It is set at a fictional summer music festival called "Westival" (based on the real-life Fairbridge Festival and filmed there).

 Release

 Three Summers had its world premiere at the Melbourne International Film Festival on 12 August 2017, and was released nationally in Australia on 2 November 2017.

 Reception

 Review aggregator Rotten Tomatoes reported that 54% of critics reviewed the film positively, with an average score of 4.6/10, based on 13 reviews.

 David Stratton of The Australian wrote, "The film is worth seeing for Waters, giving a spirited portrayal of a loving father set in his ways and unable to see that times are changing, and Breeds as his lively, talented, worldly wise daughter."

-Conversely, Sandra Hall of the Sydney Morning Herald argued, "It's a relentlessly well-meaning film and when it's not proselytising, it's working very hard to manufacture enough laughs to make the whole mix palatable.
+Sandra Hall of The Sydney Morning Herald wrote, "It's a relentlessly well-meaning film and when it's not proselytising, it's working very hard to manufacture enough laughs to make the whole mix palatable.
 However, the effort shows."